DISHDevEx/findr/findr/adapters/README.md

 ### Adapters

-- `adapters.ts`: Main file for managing adapters.
+- `index.ts`: Main file for taking parameters and invoke connections for adapters.

 ### Connections